FormatArc JSON to YAML conversion resultFormatArc JSON to YAML conversion result

 A practical workflow for Kubernetes

-Here is a common real-world scenario.
-You use kubectl to get a resource as JSON, modify it, and want to save it as YAML:
+Here is the most common real-world scenario.
+You use kubectl to get a resource as JSON, modify it, save it as YAML, and commit to Git:

 # Get the current deployment as JSON